 If you are planning to use international strings, however, you might want xsd:string to map to the IDL wide string type, wstring, instead.
-The wsdltocorba utility does not provide an option to change the default mapping, but you can easily alter the mapping by manually editing the contents of the CORBA wide international strings by manually editing the contents of the CORBA windings tag in the WSDL.
+The wsdltocorba utility does not provide an option to change the default mapping, but you can easily alter the mapping by manually editing the contents of the CORBA contents of the CORBA contents of the WSDL.